How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 One of the biggest factors insurers consider when pricing life insurance is age, so buying a policy at a younger age means lower premiums.

-Gender also affects your rates.
-Women typically pay less than men for identical coverage because of longer life expectancy.
-The difference becomes more pronounced with age and higher coverage amounts, like $2 million policies.
+Gender affects your rates.
+Women pay less than men for identical coverage due to longer life expectancy.
+That gap widens with age and at higher coverage amounts, like $2 million policies.

 Data filtered by: